 The Government’s policy is to work towards a Brexit deal that will not require the Secretary of State to use the powers given to him under Part 1 of this Bill for EU countries, although the powers would be used for existing and future non-EU permit schemes.

 The Bill was amended in the House of Lords to beef up the reporting and consultation requirements on the Government and to give more Parliamentary oversight of the secondary legislation that may be made under the Bill.
 It was also amended to include requirements as to assessing and reporting on trailer safety standards, with a view to legislating if necessary.
+It was amended in Commons Public Bill Committee to address the question of random allocation of trailer permits and to create a new framework for trailer safety reporting and registration.
+These were all Government amendments, added to the Bill and agreed without a vote.

 The Bill, apart from certain provisions, extends and applies to the whole of the UK.
 Variations arise because the Northern Ireland Assembly has legislative competence for road haulage and trailer registration.